j-sh-park/caldarium_med_parsing_start/README.md

 After commiting changes to the PostGres DB or uploading pdfs to MinIO, you can export these changes by running the export_data.sh script.

-All PostGres data will be dumped into a postgres_dumps folder as a file named med_parsing_dump.sql.
+All PostGres data will be dumped into a postgres_dumps folder as a file named med_parsing_dump.sql. **NOTE:** The  postgres_dumps folder may need to be created before exporting PostGres data.

 All files uploaded to MinIO will be saved into folders within the minio_buckets folder.
 For example, a pdf file named file.pdf stored in MinIO in a bucket named test will be saved into the following file path: minio_buckets/test/file.pdf.